toniwidmo/kiamagic.com/content/markdown.md

 [//]: # (For example, when we use the **text** module to display )
 [//]: # (its contents rather than the **markdown** module.)

-# NoseJS supports markdown
+# NosePHP supports markdown
-NoseJS comes with a built in module for loading markdown and parsing it with the **showdown** library.
+NosePHP comes with a built in module for loading markdown and parsing it with the **showdown** library.
+The PHP backend, for the purpose of generating page previews when JavaScript is not available, uses the **Parsedown** library.
+Here are some examples of the kind of the kind of formating available in the NosePHP *markdown* module...

 # h1 Top Level Heading
 ## h2 Heading